openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 - The synchronization with the sub-projects
 - The review and selection of proposed CVA6 evolutions<sup>2</sup>
 - The review of pull requests (PRs) from sister projects and the external world
-- The 2<sup>nd</sup> level review of PRs from sub-projects: check that the PR integrates well in CVA6 repository
+- The 2<sup>nd</sup> level review of PRs from sub-projects, mostly to check that the PR integrates well in CVA6 repository
-- The maintenance of the GitHub-triggered CI flow, the CVA6 GitHub repository , the triage of external issue
+- The maintenance of the GitHub-triggered CI flow, the CVA6 GitHub repository , the triage of external issues
 - Design activities that are not hosted in a sub- or sister project (MMU unification, FPGA optimizations...)
 - The definition of a release process, that is needed by sub-projects.